Commit-Boost/commit-boost-client/docs/docs/get_started/mux-key-loaders.md

 url = "..."
 ```

-**Security:** HTTPS is recommended.
-HTTP URLs work but trigger a warning at startup.
+HTTPS is recommended; plain HTTP works but triggers a warning at startup.

-**Request behaviour:**
-- One-shot GET request — no retry logic.
-- Timeout is controlled by `http_timeout_seconds` in the `[pbs]` section (default: 10s).
-- The response body is read in full and parsed as JSON.
+The loader makes a one-shot GET request with no retry logic.
+The timeout is controlled by `http_timeout_seconds` in the `[pbs]` section (default: 10s).
+The response body is read (up to a 10 MiB limit) and parsed as JSON; larger responses fail the load.

 ---

 ### Registry loader

 Loads validator pubkeys from an on-chain or network registry.
-This resolves pubkeys automatically from a data source that stays in sync as validators are added or removed.

 Three registries are currently supported: